Skip to main content

 Stock Issues

-The five fundamental questions in policy debate: Topicality (does the plan fit the topic?), Significance (is the problem big enough?), Inherency (why can't the current system solve it?), Solvency (can the plan fix it?), and Disadvantages (does the plan create worse problems?).
-Failure on any one issue can lose the debate.
+The five fundamental questions used in competitive policy debate: Topicality (does the plan fit the topic?), Significance (is the problem big enough?), Inherency (why can't the current system solve it?), Solvency (can the plan fix it?), and Disadvantages (does the plan create worse problems?).
+Useful analytical lenses, but not how a SuperDebate round is scored — SuperDebate judges score four criteria (argument, evidence, clarity, persuasion); see /faq/debate-format.

 Chapter 7: Attack Patterns